tari-project/tari-dot-com/launchpad-guide.md

 ## Step 1 - ⚓️ Docker ⚓️

+Docker is a tool that packages software into standardized units called containers that have everything the software needs to run including libraries, system tools, code, and runtime.

 Launchpad uses [Docker](https://www.docker.com/) to install, configure, and manage the 6 different services that make up the Tari Layer One suite.